scoresvideos

 Depth of field

-• Controlling the (the range of distance in focus) can create visual interest and guide the viewer's attention
+• Controlling the depth of field (the range of distance in focus) can create visual interest and guide the viewer's attention

 • Shallow depth of field (blurring the background) can isolate subjects and create a sense of intimacy or focus (a close-up of a person with a blurred background)